 - Provide employment, benefits, employee relations, training and compensation services to the Library staff and management as well as consultative services to public libraries directors throughout Virginia.
-These services support the staff and management of the Library and the public libraries of Virginia and ensure that they are well-equipped to deliver programs and services that will preserve the culture and history of the Commonwealth. - Provide comprehensive accounting, budget, financial reporting and procurement programs, managing fiscal resources of the Library within the guidelines and requirements promulgated by the Commonwealth and in compliance with Federal program regulations. - Provide agency brochures, the Library's E-newsletter, the Library's magazine Broadside, the bill tracker of legislation affecting libraries and the Library of Virginia, the annual report, news releases and the Library's Web site and events line. - Provide photographic and digital imaging services including digital imaging, photography, traditional printing, microfilm prints and digital prints of maps, archival materials, papers, drawings, documents, photographs, plates, rare books, and the Commonwealth's art collection. - Provide graphic design services for agency publications, books, documents and exhibits.
+These services support the staff and management of the Library and the public libraries of Virginia and ensure that they are well-equipped to deliver programs and services that will preserve the culture and history of the Commonwealth. - Provide comprehensive accounting, budget, financial reporting, procurement and support programs, managing fiscal resources of the Library within the guidelines and requirements promulgated by the Commonwealth and in compliance with Federal program regulations. - Provide agency brochures, the Library's E-newsletter,, the bill tracker of legislation affecting libraries and the Library of Virginia, the annual report, news releases and the Library's Web site and events line. - Provide photographic and digital imaging services including digital imaging, photography, traditional printing, microfilm prints and digital prints of maps, archival materials, papers, drawings, documents, photographs, plates, rare books, and the Commonwealth's art collection.